gczerniawska/DFESW12.FinalProject-HorseRanch/README.md

 # Hall of fame

-A special thank you for [YazJF](https://github.com/YazJF) and [hskingr](https://github.com/hskingr) for supporting me throught the project.
-I'm forever greatful for your time and expertise.
+A special thank you to [YazJF](https://github.com/YazJF) and [hskingr](https://github.com/hskingr) for supporting me throught the project.

+I am forever greatful for your time and expertise.